You can Now Apply for the DTIC’s Agro-Processing Support Scheme

 Benefits

-• The maximum approved grant may be utilised on a combination of investment costs provided the applicant illustrates a sound business case for the proposed investment activities.
+• The maximum approved grant may be utilised on a combination of investment costs, provided the applicant illustrates a sound business case for the proposed investment activities.

-Eligibility criteria
+Eligibility Criteria

 • An applicant must submit a completed application form and business plan with detailed agro-processing/beneficiation activities, budget plans and projected income statement and balance sheet, for a period of at least three years for the project.
 The project/business must exhibit economic merit in terms of sustainability.

-• For existing entities, submit latest financial statements, reviewed by an independent external auditor or accredited person, not older than 18 months.
+• For existing entities, submit the latest financial statements, reviewed by an independent external auditor or accredited person, not older than 18 months.

 • The approved entity may not reduce its employment levels from the average employment levels for a 12-month period prior to the date of application, and these employment levels should be maintained for the duration of the incentive period/ agreement.